-Milk thistle is a plant.
+Milk thistle gets its name from the milky sap that comes out of the leaves when they are broken.
+The leaves also have unique white markings that, according to legend, were the Virgin Mary's milk.
 The above ground parts and seeds are used to make medicine.
 The seeds are more commonly used.

 Possibly Effective for...